-IA 023AD Intercollegiate Track and Field3unit(s)Hours: 10 Lab10
+IA 023AD Intercollegiate Track and Field

 This class is designed for the athlete who is interested in competing in intercollegiate track and field.
 The course involves daily practices as well as participation in track and field meets.
 Each meet consists of 12 running events and eight field events; therefore all workouts are geared towards these individual events, as well as general physical fitness.
 Intercollegiate track and field not only allows the student to better herself/ himself as an individual athlete, but contributes to a team effort as well.
 This class may be repeated 3 times.